Are there near-threshold Coulomb-like Baryonia?

 In the previous discussion we have only considered the states with $\eta = -1$, for which the OPE potential is attractive.
 For $\eta = +1$, though OPE is repulsive, there is the interesting feature that the decay $Y_{c \bar c} \to \Sigma_c \bar{\Sigma}_c \pi$ is forbidden by C- and G-parity for an S-wave pion.
 In fact the G-parity of the initial $Y_{c \bar c}$ is $G = (-1)^S$, the final $\Sigma_c \bar{\Sigma}_c$ has $G = (-1)^S$ and the pion has $G = -1$.
-The short range interaction between the $\Lambda_{c1}$ and $\bar{\Sigma}_c$ is unknown, but it could give rise to a bound state or a resonance above the threshold owing to the Coulomb-like potential barrier (which at $1\,{\rm fm}$ rises to $6$-$7$ $\rm MeV$).
-This type of baryonium is indeed very interesting as the main decay mechanisms are forbidden and hence we can expect a narrower state.
+Vector meson exchange suggest that the short range interaction between the $\Lambda_{c1}$ and $\bar{\Sigma}_c$ is repulsive, but two-pion exchange is likely to be attractive at intermediate distances.
+If strong enough it could give rise to a bound state or a resonance above the threshold owing to the Coulomb-like potential barrier (which at $1\,{\rm fm}$ rises to $6$-$7$ $\rm MeV$).
+Despite unlikely this type of baryonium is indeed very interesting as the main decay mechanisms are forbidden and hence we can expect a state narrower than its components.

+The $Y_{c \bar c}$ can also decay into charmonium / charmed meson-antimeson pairs and light hadrons.
+The intermediate states are hundreds of MeV below the $\Lambda_{c1} \Sigma_c$ threshold but might still affect the location of the bound states, as happens for instance in the nucleon-antinucleon case~\cite{Myhrer:1976by,Myhrer:1976ka}.
+The mechanism behind these decays is of a short-range nature and can be modelled with a complex potential, for which we will present exploratory calculations later (in line with the calculations of Ref.~\cite{Myhrer:1976ka}).
+We will find that if binding is due to Coulomb-like OPE then the $Y_{c \bar c}$ will be relatively unaffected by annihilation.

 Finally we consider the baryon-baryon case, for which the OPE potential reads